 Lumbar puncture is contraindicated because it may trigger cord herniation if the abscess completely obstructs flow of cerebrospinal fluid (CSF).

 Plain x-rays are not routinely indicated but show osteomyelitis in about one third of patients.
-Erythrocyte sedimentation rate (ESR) is elevated, but this finding is nonspecific.
+Erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP) is elevated, but this finding is nonspecific.

 Antibiotics with or without parenteral needle aspiration may be sufficient treatment for a spinal epidural abscess; however, abscesses causing neurologic compromise (eg, paresis, bowel or bladder dysfunction) are surgically drained immediately.
 Pus is gram-stained and cultured.

-Pending culture results, antibiotics to cover staphylococcus and anaerobes are given as for brain abscess Treatment A brain abscess is an intracerebral collection of pus.
+Pending culture results, antibiotics to cover staphylococcus (eg, with vancomycin) and anaerobes are given as for brain abscess Treatment A brain abscess is an intracerebral collection of pus.
 Symptoms may include headache, lethargy, fever, and focal neurologic deficits.
 Diagnosis is by contrast-enhanced MRI or CT.
 Treatment is... read more .
-If the abscess developed after a neurosurgical procedure or urologic instrumentation, an aminoglycoside is added to cover gram-negative bacteria.
+If the abscess developed after a neurosurgical procedure or urologic instrumentation, ceftazidime, cefepime, or meropenem should be used, and vancomycin should be included until culture and susceptibility results are available.

 A spinal epidural abscess typically causes local or radicular back pain, percussion tenderness, and fever; if the abscess compresses the spinal cord, neurologic deficits (leg paresis, saddle anesthesia, bladder and bowel dysfunction) develop.